Who Invented the Bomb?

 The bottom line, for those who don’t understand the above – and that includes most of us non physicists, – is that Hahn, Meitner and Strassmann, encouraged by Enrico Fermi and Niels Bohr, wasted five years labouring under the self-imposed misconception that barium was either radium or one of the another transuranic elements.
 The Nobel prize was awarded for a titanic catastrophe.

 Yet we still read today: “He (Hahn) is regarded as one of the most significant chemists of all time and especially as “the father of nuclear chemistry”.See Wiki.

-Both Enrico Fermi and Niels Bohr were recruited for the Manhattan Project after helping to create this monumental fiasco.
+Both Enrico Fermi and Niels Bohr were recruited for the Manhattan Project after helping create this monumental fiasco.

 It gets ever more bizarre:

-Meitner on Hahn on TV
+Meitner supports Hahn on TV

 Wiki: “And in an interview on West German television (ARD, 8 March 1959), Lise Meitner said:

 “Hahn and Strassmann were able to do this by exceptionally good chemistry, fantastically good chemistry, which was way ahead of what anyone else was capable of at that time.
 The Americans learned to do it later.
 But at that time, Hahn and Strassmann were really the only ones who could do it.
 And that was because they were such good chemists.
 Somehow they really succeeded in using chemistry to demonstrate and prove a physical process.”” http://en.wikipedia.org/wiki/Otto_Hahn

 The Pioneers of the Bomb